cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ### Round One

 Round one serves to generate nonces and commitments for each signer.
-Each signer generates a nonce and its corresponding commitment.
-The nonce should be stored locally, whereas the commitment should be sent to the signature coordinator.
+Each signer should store their nonce locally (to be later used in round two), whereas the commitment should be sent to the signature coordinator.

 ~~~
 round_one()

-Inputs:
-- shares, a list of t secret shares, each a tuple (i, f(i))
-- n, the number of shares to generate, an integer
-- t, the threshold of the secret sharing scheme, an integer

-Outputs: nonce_i, the nonce that the participant should store *locally* to be used for
+Outputs: nonce_i, the nonce that the participant should store for later use in
-signing in round two, and comm_i, to be sent to the coordinator.
+round two, and comm_i, their commitment to be sent to the coordinator.

 def round_one():
   d_i = RandomScalar()